chrischaney3/green_project/README.md

 ## Analysis

 ## Conclusion
+There has been a lot of growth in the amount of alternative fueling stations throughout the United States from 2012 to 2021.

 ## Citation
 Alternative fuels and advanced vehicles.
 Alternative Fuels Data Center: Alternative Fuels and Advanced Vehicles. (n.d.).
 Retrieved April 6, 2023, from https://afdc.energy.gov/fuels/